jensengillett/verificationbot/README.md

 # Setup
 ## Docker
 **Recommended Method**
 1. To start, verify Docker is installed.
 If it is not or you don't know, go [here](https://docs.docker.com/get-docker/) to download Docker.
-Also, if on Linux or WSL, download *docker-compose* [here](https://docs.docker.com/compose/install/).
+Also, if on Linux or WSL, download the `docker-compose.yml` [here](https://docs.docker.com/compose/install/).

-2. Download the *docker-compose.yml* from above and move it to a desired directory.
+2. Download the `docker-compose.yml` from above and move it to a desired directory.
 Open it with notepad or your text editor of choice and add your environmental variables (token, key, domain, etc.).

 3. A bot token needs to be created to run this bot.
 You can find the Discord Developers Portal [here](https://discord.com/developers/applications).
 If you need help making a bot account, [Google](https://letmegooglethat.com/?q=how+to+make+a+discord+bot) is your friend.